 That same hour they got up and returned to Jerusalem; and they found the eleven and their companions gathered together.
 They were saying, “The Lord has risen indeed, and he has appeared to Simon!”
 Then they told what had happened on the road, and how he had been made known to them in the breaking of the bread. – Luke 24:13-35

-A few verses later in this chapter, as the disciples are all gathered together, Jesus will stand among them and “open their minds to understand the scriptures” (v.
-45), just as he did on the road to Emmaus with these two.
+If we were to read on just a few more verses, we would see the disciples all gathered together, with Jesus standing among them, opening their minds to understand the scriptures (v.
+45), just as he does with these two on the road to Emmaus.

 And who are these two disciples?
 Cleopas is only mentioned in this one story, and only Luke tells it.
-The disciple walking with Cleopas is never named, but – as I mentioned on Wednesday night – there is nothing in the text that tells us this other disciple had to be a man.
-It could just as easily have been Mrs. Cleopas.
+The disciple walking with Cleopas is never named, but there is nothing in the text that tells us this other disciple had to be a man.
+Even looking at an artist’s famous depiction of this scene, we can’t see the two disciples’ faces, only their backs.
+The disciple walking with Cleopas could have been a woman.
+It could easily have been Mrs. Cleopas.
 That would make sense, when they invite Jesus into the home they apparently share.

 But it doesn’t really matter if the other disciple was friend or spouse.
 What matters is that Luke tells this story in such a way that we can each put ourselves right there on the road, walking and talking intensely about these things that have just occurred.
 Things that disturb us.
 Things that have shaken our world.